 Internal Medicine Clinic

-The project for The Internal Medicine Clinic of Tangipahoa provided a new facility for 11 physicians and their expanding base of patients.
-The interior space planning evolved around the establishment of an interior spine, along which all of the primary, secondary, and tertiary spaces are distributed.
-This spinal concept allowed for a more effective method of way finding.
-The design allowed efficiency to increase by providing individual waiting areas and more exam rooms for each physician, which improved patient satisfaction.
+The Internal Medicine Clinic of Tangipahoa provided a new facility for 11 physicians and their expanding base of patients.
+The interior space planning evolved around establishing an interior spine, along which all of the primary, secondary, and tertiary spaces are distributed.
+This spinal concept allowed for a more effective method of wayfinding.
+The design permitted efficiency to increase by providing individual waiting areas and more exam rooms for each physician, which improved patient satisfaction.